Environment

 As for emissions outside the production process, the oil consumption of machinery and equipment is the largest emission factor.
 The biggest reduction opportunities therefore pertain to energy conversion of machinery and mobile equipment.

-During the period 2015 to 2024, total emissions have decreased in all categories, with the exception of air travel, which temporarily increased due to the introduction of a new production line.
+During the period 2015 to 2025, total emissions have decreased in all categories, except for air travel, which temporarily increased following the implementation of a new production line as well as travel by Norðurál specialists for maintenance projects.

 Other main emission factors are: